Sebelino/pyromhackit/docs.md

 ## Semantics
 A ROM semantics is a _topology_ paired with a _codec_.

+## Finder
+An object which, given a bytestring, provides a _semantics_ for the bytestring, if one can be found.

 ## IROMs

 An IROM (Isomorphism of a ROM) is an alternative way to represent a ROM, intended to be more